TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   “Last Will” will only trigger when your monster is sent to your Graveyard.
 “Last Will” does not trigger if Tokens are sent to the Graveyard.
 For each “Last Will” played, one monster will be Special Summoned if a monster goes from the field to the Graveyard.
 *   Monsters sent to the Graveyard in the Battle Phase of a turn “Last Will” has been activated are Special Summoned in that Battle Phase and if in Attack position may attack.
 *   “Last Will’s” effect can trigger in the End Phase.
-*   If a monster that has a\[n optional\] Graveyard effect is sent to the Graveyard the same Turn “Last Will” was played, the controlling player may choose the order the effects resolve in.
+*   If a monster that has an optional Graveyard effect is sent to the Graveyard the same Turn “Last Will” was played, the controlling player may choose the order the effects resolve in.

+Judge List Rulings:

+*   You cannot choose when to activate the state-based effect, as it will trigger automatically the next time a monster is sent to the Graveyard.
+Since Last Will is an optional effect, its controller can choose to not Special Summon a monster, but the state based effect will not reset.
+Once its condition has been met, that is the only chance you will have that turn to Special Summon a monster.
+Ian Estrin, 01/20/2005
+*   You can activate "Last Will" while "Jowgen the Spiritualist" is on the field because "Last Will" does not Special Summon a monster when it resolves.
+But as long as "Jowgen the Spiritualist" is still face-up on the field you won't be able to Special Summon a monster when the proper event occurs.
+Curtis Schultz, 04/07/2005

 #### LAVA GOLEM